Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-observable-of.md

 ## useObservableOf

-Returns an observable which emits `value` on the initial render, and then emit `value` again if it changes in between re-renders.
+Returns an observable which emits `value` on the initial render, and then emits `value` again if it changes in between re-renders.

 ```ts
 function useObservableOf<TValue>(value: TValue): Observable<TValue>;